atwayne/rc-dropdown/README.md

 For APIs, you can reference to https://github.com/react-component/dropdown/blob/master/README.md#api

 The difference is that with the orginal version of `rc-dropdown` you can't use elements other than `rc-menu` as overlay.
+(You can. but there were bugs, for example every time you click on the overlay, it disappears)

 But now you can.